-Helping and Promoting the Local Church in Many Ways
+Helping to Promote the Local Church in So Many Ways

 Attention all broadcasters!

 In an attempt to help our broadcasters at the local level, there are a number of features throughout the site that allow the visitor to quickly see which churches are in their area.
-Visitors who have properly registered with SermonAudio (by entering their email and zip code when playing a sermon for the first time, or by using the Local Church Finder page) will see all broadcasting churches that are within a certain mile-radius of their current ZIP code location.
+SermonAudio has a heart for the local church and seeks to promote it in many ways.

 The Main Page of the site has a section to quickly display local churches as well as churches in their particular state.